zaqifathis/BIMserver-doc/Visual-query-language.md

 This page explains a visual query language.
 This will not necessarily become a real way of quering BIM models.
 For now it serves as tool to develop/explain a potential new query language.

-# Current considerations
-- The condition blocks (gray blocks) seem to use a text-based expression, this is just a simplification.
-The actual query model will represent these with more building blocks such as "Equal", "Literal" etc...

 # Building blocks

 ## Root